- About Us

 IMPORTANT INFORMATION FOR OUR VISITORS:

-Starting February 1, the Michigan DNR has informed the Detroit Historical Society that the Recreation Passport will be strictly enforced for every vehicle entering Belle Isle Park.
+The Michigan DNR has informed the Detroit Historical Society that the Recreation Passport is being enforced for every vehicle entering Belle Isle Park.
 If you are planning to visit the Dossin Great Lakes Museum or attend an event and do not have a Passport, you can purchase one on the island.

 In the short term, there will be a temporary trailer located at the entrance to the park after you cross the bridge on the right.
 All vehicles will be stopped there and checked for a Recreation Passport.
 The Passport can be purchased there if needed.
 Vehicles not possessing the passport would not be allowed to proceed to the Dossin Great Lakes Museum or enter the island.